-The waterslide is one of the most exciting summer treats: fast turns, jets of water shooting at you, giant splash at the bottom.
+A waterslide is an exciting summer ride: fast turns, jets of water shooting at you, giant splash at the bottom.
 Now imagine if the whole waterslide were alive!
 Scientists actually caught photos of a dolphin taking waterslide rides down the back of a whale.
-We hope the whale didn’t mind: humpback whales weigh almost 80,000 pounds, while a bottlenose dolphin weighs less than 1/100th of that.
-Never mind that those whales grow to 50 feet or longer…these dolphins reach only 10-12 feet at most.
+The whale probably didn’t mind: humpback whales weigh almost 80,000 pounds, while a bottlenose dolphin weighs less than 1/100th of that.
 It all worked out, giving that playful dolphin one more reason to smile.

 Wee ones: One dolphin took 6 rides in a row.
 Flap your arms like flippers, and hop 6 times!